It’s always concerning to see that one of your houseplants isn’t thriving quite as much as you’d like it to be.

 Overwatering your Pilea

 As with a lot of things in the houseplant world, proper watering can be one of the biggest issues.
-Overwatering is the key concern when it comes to Pilea, and it can be a major reason why leaves are starting to curl — which is odd as for most houseplants it’s normally the other way around.
+Overwatering is the key concern when it comes to Pilea, and it can be a major reason why leaves are starting to curl or wrinkle — which is odd as for most houseplants it’s normally the other way around.

 We always go for a little and often view towards watering, but really it’s good to get to know what your plants like most as each and every one is ever so slightly different.
 We’d recommend picking up your Pilea when it needs watering and after you’ve watered it.
 This should give you a feel for when your Pilea might need a little more water in future, simply by giving it a lift.
 The best method to figure out how much moisture is in the potting mix is by using a moisture meter.
 You just pop them in the soil and it’ll tell you how damp or dry the soil is.

 If you’d like to know more about proper houseplant watering, checkout our complete guide to watering.

 A Pilea planted in a pot with poor drainage is bound to run into problems with curling, wrinkled or cupping leaves, just the same as one that is being overwatered.
 When a pot has poor drainage it can’t allow any of the excess liquid to escape, and so each time you water it the problem mounts up.
 This can ultimately result in root rot, a condition that is pretty difficult to escape from, though we have written a guide full of tips to avoid and resolve root rot if you think this could be a problem you’re facing.